 Who We Are

-Young Salmon Farmers of BC (YSFBC) is a diverse group of millennial leaders representing virtually every aspect of BC’s salmon farming value chain.
+Young Salmon Farmers of BC (YSFBC) is a diverse group of young leaders representing virtually every aspect of BC’s salmon farming value chain.
 Our group includes farm/hatchery technicians and managers, water quality technicians, veterinarians, communicators, transportation, procurement managers, biologists, certification managers, and environmental specialists.
 Together, we aim to be an inclusive body that leads, informs, and sustains a positive dialogue about salmon farming in BC.

 For many of us, Vancouver Island and the Lower Mainland is our home.
 Fish, forests, and the oceanareour identity.
 We care deeply for those resources and want to protect them for future generations.